CrowdHailer/gen_browser/README.md

 ## Roadmap

-- Add CORS headers so that client does not need to be served from the same host
 - Add Docker wrapped example service for JavaScript developers
 - Handle reconnects
   - Needs to buffer messages when client is not connected